nokogerra/home-lab-ca/roles/sign_certificate/readme.md

 # Home lab sign certificates
 > **Do not change the ansible inventory structure, group names must remain the same.
-Groups are used for "delegate_to" in some tasks**
+Groups are used for "delegate_to" in some tasks**.
+Actually, inventory group names are used only in "sign_certificate.yml" and "generate_root_ca_crl.yml" tasks of "sub_ca" role and, obviously, in playbooks.
+So, you can change the inventory group names, but in that case you have to change those tasks accordingly.
 > Just put root CA or sub CA FQDNs or IPs into root_ca or sub_ca group accodringly.
-> Otherwise, you should search/replace all entries of the ansible group names in all home-lab-ca roles.<br />

-This is the third role of the home-lab-ca bundle and it generates CSRs and keys on a localhost, then transfers the CSRs to a CA, sign certificates and fetch them from the CA to the localhost.
-The target of a playbook, based on this role, is a CA, it doesn't matter which one (root or sub).
-I prefer to use ansible inventory group name.<br />
+This is the third role of the home-lab-ca bundle and it generates CSRs and keys on a localhost (ansible controller), then transfers the CSRs to a CA, sign certificates and fetch them from the CA (via http) to the localhost.
+The target of a playbook, based on this role, is a CA. If you want to issue a sub CA certificate, your target is a root CA, in other cases - sub CA. I prefer to use ansible inventory group name.<br />
 CA administrator must be used as an ansible user with "become:false", so **without root privileges**.<br />
 I use ssh key pair to authenticate as a "ca" user on a remote host.
 ### Process overview